App Inventor Extensions

 Description

-Alarm Manager Extension to send a notification or autostart the app at a given time or at boot time only once or repeated by an interval.
-In case autostart=false then after clicking the notification your app will be started.
+Alarm Manager Extension to send a notification or autostart the app at a given time even above the lockscreen or at boot time only once or repeated by an interval.
 You can define a start text, which will be passed to your app in method 'get plain start text' and trigger some action after your app is started.
 Also of course works if your app is not running.
 The defined alarms will be reinitialized after rebooting the device.
 You also can define several alarms, just use a different id for each alarm.
 Starting from version 8 you can execute almost any logic in the background (no user interface components) after an alarm occurred and even define new alarms in the background, Please be aware, that there is no user interface available in the background.

 Minimum API level is 21 (Android 5).